wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/esb-as-a-jms-producer.md

     !!!
 Info
         You can view the ActiveMQ queue by accessing the ActiveMQ management console using the URL `http://0.0.0.0:8161/admin`and using `admin` as both the username and password.

-## Performance Tuning

-You can improve the performance of this scenario by following the steps given below.

--   Add the following parameter to the JMS sender configuration of the esb.toml file to enable JMS sender caching:

-    ``` java
-    [mediation]
-    transport.jms.CacheLevel=producer
-    ```

-    The possible values for the cache level are
-    `           none          ` , `           auto          ` ,
-    `           connection          ` , `           session          `
-    and `           producer          ` .
-Out of the possible values, `           producer          ` is the highest level that provides maximum performance.

--   Add the following parameter to the configuration to remove `           ClientApiNonBlocking          ` when sending messages via JMS:

-    ```java
-    [mediation]
-     ClientApiNonBlocking="remove"
-    ```

-    > By default, Axis2 spawns a new thread to handle each outgoing message.
-To change this behavior, you need to remove the `           ClientApiNonBlocking          ` property from the
-        message.
-Removal of this property is vital when queuing transports like JMS are involved.